 IRB member's performance will be reviewed on an annual basis.
-The HRPP Director, in coordination with the IRB Chair, will use the IRB member self-assessments to evaluate each member.
+IRB members will be asked to fill out self-assessments and the HRPP Director will use the assessment to evaluate each member.
 IRB members who are not acting in accordance with the IRB mission or IRB policies and procedures, or who have an undue number of absences will be removed.
-The periodic assessment provides feedback to IRB members when appropriate.